The basics regarding this blessing

 Summary regarding this matter of the eternal security of a “believer” in Jesus

-The above three parables of Jesus that have been completely examined seem to clearly teach that God expects those who have received “gifts” and resources for living in relationships with him and Jesus and for serving in the kingdom to be “wise” (See Matthew 25:2) and dependable to do what he has called them to do during the time of their daily activities.
+The above three parables of Jesus that have been completely examined seem to clearly teach that God calls those individuals that he selects for a relationship with him and that he expects those who have received “gifts” and resources for living in relationships with him and Jesus for serving in the kingdom to be “wise” (See Matthew 25:2) and dependable to do what he has called them to do during the time of their daily activities.
 And according to Jesus’ parable of a “sower” (See Luke 8:4-15), which we also completely examined, God and Jesus expects those who are “given to know the secrets of the kingdom of God” (Luke 8:9) that they would understand the importance of being diligent in their lives to allow the “seed” of God’s presence in the “soil” of their lives to “mature” to a level where they would “bear fruit” from their patiently holding “fast” to “the word” of God (See Luke 9:14-15).
-And it seems to be clear from our examination of Abram’s (Abraham’s) challenging experience of faith in his relationship with God as reported by Moses in Genesis 15:1-6, 16:1-16, 17:1-17, 18:1-12, and 22:1-18 that Abraham had to go through a process of challenges in his responses to God’s “word” in his life before he was actual able to produce a level of obedient and trusting service that would “please God” (See Romans 8:8).
+And it seems to be clear from our examination of Abram’s (Abraham’s) challenging experience of faith in his relationship with God as reported by Moses in Genesis 12:1-2 and 4, 15:1-6, 16:1-16, 17:1-17, 18:1-12, and 22:1-18 that Abraham had to go through a process of challenges in his responses to God’s “word” in his life before he was actual able to respond to the Lord’s command and offer of His blessings to produce a level of obedient and trusting service that would “please God” (See Romans 8:8).

 So if you want to have any confidence for your eternal security in your living relationship with Jesus, make sure that you “set your mind on the Spirit” (Romans 8:6) and patiently “suffer” (8:17) the weight of your “cross” (Luke 14:27) the thieving tactics of the devil to remove the “word” from your heart and mind (Luke 8:12) and the distracting “cares and riches and pleasures of life” (Luke 8:14) as you continue to trust God’s “word” and his indwelling “Spirit” to enable you to perform the service to which he has called you and hear the witness of God’s “Spirit” confirming to your spirit that you are a child “of God” and an “heir” “with Christ” to the glories of God’s eternal kingdom (Romans 8:17).

-For additional statements of teaching regarding this matter of salvation see these statements on this website: http://www.christianityetc.org/faith.php, http://www.christianityetc.org/sin.php, and http://www.christianityetc.org/discipleship.php.
+For additional statements of teaching regarding this matter of salvation see these statements on this website: God Has a Unity In His Will and Messages, faith, God's Work of Redemption (Revised again), sin, and discipleship.

 Scripture quotations are from the ESV Study Bible English Standard Version.
 (ESV®), copyright © 2008 by Crossway.
 Used by permission.
 All rights reserved.